Skip to main content

 Is your institution prepared to mitigate repurchase risk?
 Young & Associates offers customized Mortgage QC solutions designed to enhance your quality control processes and protect your loan portfolio.
 Contact us today to learn how we can help safeguard your secondary market loan sales.

-Key Insights from CFPB Supervisory Highlights, Winter 2024
+Key insights from CFPB Supervisory Highlights, winter 2024

 For years, overdraft and non-sufficient funds (NSF) fees have drawn regulatory scrutiny.
-This issue of Supervisory Highlights confirms that some practices—such as re-presentment NSF fees and Authorize-Positive Settle-Negative (APSN) overdraft fees—remain problematic.
+This issue of Supervisory Highlights confirms that some practices—such as re-presentment NSF fees and Authorize-Positive Settle-Negative (APSN) overdraft fees — remain problematic.
 Despite progress, core processors often set fee structures to charge these fees by default unless institutions actively intervene.

-Takeaway for Community Banks
+Takeaway for community banks

 It’s time to re-evaluate fee structures.
 Ensure that your core processor’s systems are configured to align with updated regulatory expectations.
 Educate staff and consumers about these changes to build trust and avoid regulatory pitfalls.

-Furnishing Data: Accuracy Matters
+Furnishing data: Accuracy matters

 Banks that furnish data to credit reporting agencies are under the microscope.
 The CFPB found widespread failures to maintain procedures for identity theft notifications, conduct thorough investigations of disputes, and ensure data accuracy.
 This isn’t just about compliance—it’s about your reputation.